ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - parser -> take tokens from lexer and build a AST based on grammer
 - https://godbolt.org/ - badass tool to see assembly code compiled by many languages

+## DEPENDENCY MANAGEMENT
+- vendoring - including a 3rd party library direclty into the project without using some dependency management tool to fetch it
+    - convention is to store the library code in the projects `/vendor` dir
+- shading - a technique to allow for multiple versions of the same library to be used in the same project without conflict

 ## HARDWARE
 - FPGA - field programmable gate arrays
     - can program/change the logic